bradgauvin/classification-project/README.md

 ## Key Findings and Recommendations
  - [ ] Key finding to come when analysis is complete

+## Errors and Limitations
+ - Didn't split dataset before explortation.
+Data set was rerun splitting into train, validate, and test with train being renamed to df2.
+This was to ensure that all df2 codes didn't have to be updated.

 ## Future Work
  -